patgarcia/int-to-a1/README.md

 # int-to-a1
-Convert an integer to A1 Notation

-Used to translate column location to corresponding A1 name.
+Converts column position integer to correponding A1 notation letter.
+1 indexed.

 - 1 => A
 - 26 => Z